Cyriaque Lamar

 Future, New Jersey - section break

-“This shark is the most profound experience of my life,” he said.
+“11 minutes,” said Xoz.
+“This shark may be the most profound experience of my life.”

-On the opposite shore, the cicadas amped their trill, puzzling Lina-2:
+On the opposite shore, the cicadas amped their trill.

-The bull shark was darting, distracted.
-Something had her attention, and it wasn’t them.
-Rather, the fish was preoccupied with a mess of brownish clumps, wending downstream by the dozens.
+The bull shark was darting distracted.
+She was preoccupied with large, brown clumps, wending downstream by the dozens.

-“We would’ve seen them upstream,” grunted Tippi, who’d never heard of beavers.
+“We would’ve seen them upstream,” said Tippi, who’d never heard of beavers.

-Manifesting a full-body death mask, the bull shark jawed the clumps.
-The pemmican sloughed off in chunks. filling the river with cryptic globules.
+Manifesting a full-body death mask, the shark jawed the clumps.

-She peered into the moat, and the smell got in her eyes.
+Tippi peered into the moat, and the smell got in her eyes: the noisome substance was interwoven with a hard white stone.

 “Those are bones, Tippi.”